- Who can sign a document filed with the secretary of state under the Texas Business Organizations Code (BOC)?

 A wet ink signature is not required.
 Copies and electronically signed documents are accepted.

 The office normally processes non-expedited documents within 5-7 business days.
+Expedited service is available for an additional $25 per document and expedited documents are generally processed by close of business the first business day following the date of receipt.
 Please note that these timeframes are estimates and are subject to change based on staffing, resources, and workload.

 Certain filings may be made effective on a date and/or time after the date of receipt.
 The delayed effective date may be no more than (90) days from the date the instrument is signed.
 A time also may be provided along with the delayed effective date; however, the time may not be specified as midnight, noon, 12:00 a.m. or 12:00 p.m.
 The time provided will always be entered into our computer system using Central Time even if the document specifies time from another time zone.